 In addition, beneficial flora actively synthesize nutrients including vitamin K, pantothenic acid, folic acid, thiamin (B1), cyanocobalamin (B12), amino acids and others.
 In an imbalanced gut, a woman is missing out on the “natural supplementation” that these good flora provide to her and her growing baby.

 Not well known is the fact that use of The Pill depletes zinc in the body.
 Zinc is called “the intelligence mineral” as it is intimately involved in mental development.
-As a result, it is very important for women who have been using oral contraceptives to wait at least 6 months before becoming pregnant to ensure that zinc levels return to normal as low zinc is associated with lowered IQ and birth defects.
+As a result, it is very important for women who have been using the Pill for any length of time even if short to wait at least 6 months before becoming pregnant to ensure that zinc levels return to normal as low zinc is associated with lowered IQ and birth defects.

-It really is quite disturbing to fully realize the very real potential that use of oral contraceptives have to result in nutritional deficiencies!
+It really is quite disturbing to fully realize the very real potential that use of The Pill has to trigger nutritional deficiencies!

-Pathogenic Gut Flora Produce a Myriad of Toxins
+Pathogenic Gut Flora from The Pill Produce a Myriad of Toxins